Brandon Crawford Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks 21st in MLB.
+- The Marlins pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Marlins' 4.47 team ERA ranks 18th among all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.33).

-- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (17 total, one per game).
+- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- Cabrera gets the start for the Marlins, his fourth of the season.
-He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.
+- The Marlins are sending Rogers (1-2) to make his fourth start of the season.
+He is 1-2 with a 4.20 ERA and 16 strikeouts through 15 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander went five innings against the Philadelphia Phillies, giving up two earned runs while surrendering seven hits.
+- In his most recent outing on Friday against the Arizona Diamondbacks, the left-hander went six innings, allowing one earned run while surrendering five hits.

-- The 25-year-old has an ERA of 4.63, with 7.7 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .214 batting average against him.
+- The 25-year-old has amassed an ERA of 4.20, with 9.6 strikeouts per nine innings, in three games this season.
+Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.